The Difference Between Condos and Co-Ops: The Ultimate Guide

-As a condo owner, you have a say in community matters because you’re a partial owner of shared amenities.
+For condos: As a condo owner, you have a say in community matters because you’re a partial owner of shared amenities.
 Decision making is primarily in the hands of the elected condo board.
 However, if they want to take a major action, such as installing a new pool, the condo board will usually need approval from the rest of the owners.

 An HOA creates a lot of rules that govern everyday life.
 In many cases, the condo board can decide if you’re allowed to change your window trimmings, modify the exterior of your property, or park on the sidewalk.
 The board is responsible for enforcing these rules while handing off day-to-day operations (in most cases) to a property management company.
 This means you won’t have to pick up a snow shovel while you live in a condo, but it might also mean you have no say in whether or not you can paint your front door red.